 Shape and bake

-Take a dough ball and spread using hands or rolling pin to palm size.
+Take a dough ball and spread using your hands or a rolling pin to palm size.
 Place a meatball in the centre

 Seal by lifting the dough and pinching to seal as you go around ensuring the meat mixture is completely covered.